terramate-io/terramate/docs/cli/cmdline/run.md

   `<type>` can be one or multiple of:

   - `all` - Disable all safeguards.
-Use `-X` as a short hand for this.
+Use `-X` as a shorthand for this.
   - `none` - Enable all safeguards if disabled by config or environment variable.
   - `git` - Disable all `git` based safeguards
     - `git-untracked` - Disable safeguarding against untracked files.